Construction, categories, and part numbers

 The dispensers manufactured by MicroFab are actuated piezoelectrically.
 An annular piezoelectric (PZT) element, poled radially, is bonded to a glass tube with an integrated nozzle and orifice.
 The glass tube is mounted in a protective housing and, at the supply end, bonded to a fitting.

 The annular actuator has electrodes on the outer and on the inner surfaces.
 The inner electrode wraps around on the outer surface for easier electrical connection; a small region on the outer surface has the metallization removed to separate the two electrodes.
 Small gauge wires are soldered to the outer electrode and the (wrap around portion of the) inner electrode; the wires are loosely twisted and placed together in a connecter that matches the output cable of MicroFab’s JetDrive™ electronics box.

-The configuration of the dispensers or micro jets (MJ) is differentiated first by the type of fitting: AB – barbed (or slip on), AT – threaded (Minstac connection – small compression fitting by the Lee Company), ABL – barbed large, AL – Luer fitting.
+The configuration of the MJ dispensers is differentiated first by the type of fitting: AB – barbed (or slip on), AT – threaded (Minstac connection – small compression fitting by the Lee Company), ABL – barbed large, AL – Luer fitting.
 The AB and AT devices cab be manufactured with a protective feature (ABP and ATP respectively).
 More details on the various constructions can be found at Products/Microdispensing Devices/Low Temp.
 Devices on MicroFab’s web site.

 Principle of operation

 When applying a voltage differential, the electrical field is generated between the inner and outer electrodes causing the piezoelectric actuator to expand radially (and contract axially) or, depending on the voltage polarity and poling, contract radially (and expand axially).
 The deformation occurs only along the portion where both electrodes are present, as the electric field is not generated in the region without electrodes and the wrap around region of the inner electrode.